Pjz128/openai-assistant/README.md

 # openai-assistant
-A configurable assistant of openai API.
+A configurable assistant of OpenAI API.